shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-09-type-system-python.md

         print(f"New method, class_var={self.class_var}")

-# Check existing instance
+# Check existing instance. obj still use the original MyClass, since
+# the binding is not changed.
 obj.method()  # Outputs: Original method, class_var=10

-# Create a new instance
+# Create a new instance.
+Now the new MyClass is used, since inside
+# module tmp.py, the MyClass now is the new PyTypeObject.
 new_obj = MyClass(5, 10)
 new_obj.method()  # Outputs: New method, class_var=20